fbpx

 #10 Make All Employees Part of the Solution

 Finally, all employees hold some responsibility in learning about security protection.
 From the moment an employee is hired with the company, and they begin to sort through legal documents with HR, they must be informed exactly how each piece of personal data will be used.
-When employees are more aware of the status of their records, they’re also more apt to hold HR responsible for protecting information.
+When employees are more aware of the status of their records, they’re also more apt to hold HR responsible for protecting personal employee information.

 When employees feel they are being looked after with serious concern, they’re more likely to feel at ease as part of the company, and reciprocate the sentiment with higher performance levels that boost company reputation and profitability.